Here’s Why You Need to Understand Employee Experience at Your Organization!

 If your organization is guilty of overlooking employee experiences, here are some reasons why you might want to change course this year.

 - Customers aren’t the only one shopping: With a talent war raging in the market, there’s been a major power shift that allows employees to be very picky about the organization they want to work in.
 According to Hays, 81% of employees would consider leaving their current role if the right offer comes along.
 In this competitive environment, an unrivaled EX can give you the edge you need to attract the best talent and – more importantly – keep them engaged and loyal to your company.

 - Engaged Employees = Engaged Customers: A Gallup researcher explained in his report, “Engaged employees are more attentive and vigilant.
 They look out for the needs of their coworkers and the overall enterprise, because they personally ‘own’ the result of their work and that of the organization.”
 A report by Kronos reveals that 14% of HR leaders say lack of executive support is an obstacle to improving employee (engagement) in 2017.

 - EX leads to better productivity: When employees feel like they are valued and their contributions are essential to an organization’s success, it will have an impact on the overall productivity.
 A study revealed that employees who are emotionally and mentally invested in an organization are likely to make a positive impact on business results.

-If your organization has yet to adopt an EX strategy, read our full blog post to learn more about it.
+If your organization has yet to adopt an Employee Experience strategy, read our full blog post on employee experience strategy to learn more about it.